catheism/Catheism/README.md

 3. Initiate and sustain Cat-projects (refer to The CAT framework).

-4. Care for yourself as a cat (refer to The Scripture for CAT-wellbeing practices).
+4. Care for yourself as a cat
+   Thomas Hanna's 'Cat Stretch'
-   Use other science based simple and safe wellbeig tools.
+   other science based simple and safe wellbeig tools (refer to The Scripture for CAT-wellbeing practices).

 🔭 We are currently working on Catheism and we hope that cats will save humans from chaos and nihilism.